 Secondary care facilities diagnose and treat ailments that cannot be treated in primary care facilities.
 These act as the second point of contact in the healthcare system.
-In India, the health centers for secondary health care include District Hospitals and Community Health Centres at the block level.
+In India, the health center for secondary health care include District Hospitals and Community Health Centres at the block level.

 This infrastructure provides inpatient as well as outpatient medical services which includes simple surgical procedures.
-Some of medical specialties offered under secondary healthcare include internal medicine, pediatrics and limited coverage of other specialties like urology, cardiology, and other specialties.
+Some of medical specialties offered under secondary healthcare include internal medicine, paediatrics and limited coverage of other specialties like urology, cardiology, and other specialties.

 Tertiary care hospitals provide advanced healthcare services, usually on referral from primary or secondary medical care Providers.
 Specialized Intensive Care Units, advanced diagnostic support services and specialized medical personnel are key features of tertiary health care.
 Single-specialty tertiary care hospitals treat a particular ailment such as cardiac, cancer, etc. On the other hand, there are multi-specialty tertiary hospitals that offer all medical specialties under one roof and treat complex cases such as multi organ failure, high-risk, and trauma cases.
 In India, under the public health system, tertiary care service is also provided by medical colleges and advanced medical research institutes.